TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_lwip_icssg.md

 \note lwIP features are made available as is from public lwIP project.
 SDK configuration may only enable and exercise a subset of these features.

-This example is a TCP/UDP IP application using the LwIP networking stack, coupled with ethernet driver (ENET)
+This example is a TCP/UDP IP application using the LwIP networking stack, coupled with ethernet driver (ENET-LLD)

 \cond SOC_AM64X || SOC_AM243X